Flash Fiction Competition 2026

 Back for 2026- our Flash Fiction comp gives you a chance to get creative in a short form of prose writing… not always easy to achieve, as we discussed with our Scriever, Catherine recently!
 Have a go…

-The April-May Flash Fiction competition is now open, entries will close on 14th May, see below for full details of how to enter.
+The June Flash Fiction competition is now open, entries will close on 30th June, see below for full details of how to enter.

 Competition Details